genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 ### Limit number of rows returned

-You can limit the number of row returned using property `rowReturnLimit`.
+You can limit the number of rows returned using the property `rowReturnLimit`.

 ```kotlin
 requestReplies {